grantmacken/xQuery-library-scaffold/README.md

 [![asciicast](https://asciinema.org/a/232367.svg)](https://asciinema.org/a/232367)

-As seen in the cast `make up` will can load any dependencies your lib requires.
+As seen in the cast `make up` can load the dependencies your lib requires.

 The startup script looks for a pkgs.xar file and will try to install the xars